Want to Trade that New Token You Got from an ICO? A Dex is a Good Choice (Although here in 2019 You’ll Want to Choose an Ether Delta Alternative)

 UPDATE NOV 2018: Please be aware, the SEC charged EtherDelta with operating an unregistered securities exchange (exchanges that allow ICO tokens to be traded need to file with SEC, even decentralized exchanges).
-The exchange founder settled, but it looks like EtherDelta is currently down and may be down permanently.
-For now, there are many other DEXs to choose from like Kyber and Bancor.
+The exchange founder settled, but it looks like EtherDelta is currently down and will likely be down permanently.
+As an alternative, you can use an Ether Delta fork called “Fork Delta,” or other DEXs like Kyber and Bancor.

 EtherDelta isn’t pretty, but it is a decentralized peer-to-peer exchange (a DEX) that lists just about every ethereum-based token the week it launches… and that is hard to beat.

 If you just got a token from an ICO, and you want to trade out of that token for any reason, or if you missed an ICO, and you want to buy tokens on the market, then EtherDelta is not only a great choice… but often one of the only, if not the only, choice (until the token gets listed on other DEXs or eventually on a major exchange).

 Unlike some other more polished and established exchanges, EtherDelta is a bit rough around the edges.

 When you use the site, make sure to follow the directions very, very carefully.

 Decentralized and peer-to-peer means that its just a platform for you to trade with others.
 There is no central entity who can correct your mistakes for you.
 If you make the wrong moves, or you aren’t patient and get click happy (there can be a rather long lag sometimes with no warning), you could end up making mistakes.